svengo/docker-tor/SECURITY.md

 ## Tools

-I use the following automated tools to keep track of updated packages and known security problems:
+The following automated tools are used to keep track of updated packages and known security problems:

 - [Dependabot](https://docs.github.com/en/code-security/dependabot): Automated dependency updates built into GitHub.
 - [Grype](https://github.com/anchore/grype): A vulnerability scanner for container images and filesystems.